raiyan1102006/ROCSpeak-Buildup-of-Skills/README.md

 ## What's in this Repository

 The folders group1 to group6 contain the interaction and rating data of the six online communities.
 The interaction data files are formatted as follows.
-The file group_k_prompt_m.csv contains the interaction data from the k-th group (out of 6) in the m-th prompt (out of 5).
+The file group_{k}\_prompt_{m}.csv contains the interaction data from the k-th group (out of 6) in the m-th prompt (out of 5).
 In the file, IDs in the column 'source' gave 'weight' number of comments to the IDs in the column 'target'.
 The file group_k_rating_table.csv contains the ratings (from 1-5) of all the group members in the five prompts.

 The simulation.m file simulates the skill diffusion process as described in the paper.